 Women’s Issues: A Legislative Forum

-Following the 2018 election, we held a Legislative Forum about women's and family policy in Colorado moderated by Dan Gould with panelists KC Becker, Colorado State Representative HD - 13, Edie Hooton, Colorado State Representative HD-10, Jonathan Singer, Colorado State Representative HD-11 and Tammy Story for Colorado, Colorado State Senate-elect District 16.
+To preview the 2019 Colorado Legislative session we held a Legislative Forum about women's and family policy in Colorado moderated by Dan Gould with panelists KC Becker, Colorado State Representative HD - 13, Edie Hooton, Colorado State Representative HD-10, Jonathan Singer, Colorado State Representative HD-11 and Tammy Story for Colorado, Colorado State Senate-elect District 16.